 In 2014, GCS earned its first absolute rating of Excellent on the State Report Card and 97.7 percent of schools earned absolute ratings of Excellent, Good or Average.
 When the ratings were announced, Dr. Royster noted, “The improvement in our report rating mirrors enhancements across the district in instructional delivery, student engagement, and rigor.
 It also reflects the extremely supportive and visionary leadership of our Board of Trustees and the commitment and dedication of our principals, teachers, administrators, and staff.
 Equally important, this Excellent Rating reinforces our belief that Greenville County Schools is a national leader in innovation, collaboration, and career and college readiness."

 Another important program launched during Royster’s tenure is the OnTrack initiative in partnership with the United Way, Furman University, and other agencies.
-Funded initially by a federal Social Innovation Fund (SIF) grant in combination with local dollars, OnTrack focuses on three low-income middle schools in one of Greenville’s most depressed areas, and uses an Early Warning and Response (EWP) software system to flag students when attendance, behavior, or course performance (the OnTrack ABCs) begins to cause concern.
+Funded initially by a federal Social Innovation Fund (SIF) grant in combination with local dollars, OnTrack began with a focus on three middle schools in one of Greenville’s most socioeconomically challenged areas, and since then has expanded supports to three additional middle and high schools.
+OnTrack uses an Early Warning and Response System (EWRS) software to flag students when attendance, behavior, or course performance (the OnTrack ABCs) begins to cause concern, and the EWRS has been implemented in all schools across Greenville County.
 Once flagged, a team comprised of teachers, social workers, administrators, and school counselors convene to determine the root of the student’s problems.
 Through partnerships with local social service agencies and other non-profits, the OnTrack team can identify wraparound supports that assist with problems ranging from homelessness and hunger to mental illness, addiction, and other issues that lead to transiency and instability.
 The goal of OnTrack is to address the root causes of disengagement and stress so students are free to focus on learning, continue their education, and break the cycle of poverty.

 Dr. W. Burke Royster